trentlarson/endorser-ch/sql/README.md

 CREATE TABLE give_provider (
-    giveHandleId TEXT, -- handleId of the GiveAction to which the provider contributes providerDid TEXT, -- DID of the provider entity who helps make the give possible
+    giveHandleId TEXT, -- handleId of the GiveAction to which the provider contributes providerId TEXT, -- DID or handle ID of the provider entity who helps make the give possible

     -- whether both giver and provider have confirmed this relationship (boolean, 1 = confirmed) -- (This does not mean that receipt is confirmed, but that both sides of